jennomics/WorkflowPaper/Data Submission.md

 + Biosample-_No_
 + Release date-Optional but we recommend “_Release immediately following curation_”

-Don’t check the box stating, “Genome assembly structured comment is in the contig .sq file”
+Do not check the box stating, “Genome assembly structured comment is in the contig .sq file”

 + Assembly Method-Choose _other_, fill in the blank with A5 Assembly Pipeline (version can be found in the asssembly_stats.csv file)
 + Version or date program was run – _a5-miseq-macOS-20140521_